-I found this recipe on Goop but decided to make a couple of adjustments so that it would be healthier and tastier for me.
-However, you need not follow my lead...
+I found this Gluten-free lemon yogurt cake recipe on Goop but decided to make a couple of adjustments to it.
+However, you need not follow my lead…

-Almonds are full of magnesium, vitamin E, mono-saturated fats and protein which makes them super healthy so I would even eat this cake for breakfast (I know right?).
+Almonds are considered to be a super food.
+Full of magnesium, vitamin E, mono-saturated fats and protein they are super healthy so I would even eat this cake for breakfast (I know right?).

 2 teaspoons baking powder